-Amount % of Total Legal, accounting, due diligence, travel, and other expenses in connection with any business combination(6) \$ 307,000 22.7% Legal and accounting fees related to regulatory reporting obligations \$ 276,000 20.4% Payment for investment professionals' services and other services(7) \$ 600,000 44.4% Nasdaq continued listing fees \$ 113,000 8.4% Working capital to cover miscellaneous expenses and reserves \$ 54,000 4.0% Total \$ 1,350,000 100.0%
+Amount % of Total Legal, accounting, due diligence, travel, and other expenses in connection with any business combination(6) \$ 307,000 22.7% Legal and accounting fees related to regulatory reporting obligations \$ 276,000 20.4% Payment for investment professionals' services and other services(7) \$ 600,000 44.4% Nasdaq continued listing fees \$ 113,000 8.4% Working capital to cover miscellaneous expenses and reserves \$ 54,000 4.0% Total \$ 1,350,000 100.0% initial business combination.

 (1) Includes amounts payable to public shareholders who properly redeem their shares in connection with our successful completion of our initial business combination.
-(2) A portion of the offering expenses will be paid from the proceeds of loans from our sponsor of up to \$300,000 as described in this

 (2) A portion of the offering expenses will be paid from the proceeds of loans from our sponsor of up to \$300,000 as described in this prospectus.
-As of November 12, 2020, we had not borrowed any amounts under the promissory note with our sponsor.
+As of December 21, 2020, we had borrowed approximately \$199,000 under the promissory note, including approximately \$49,000 of costs directly paid by our sponsor, for costs of this offering.
 These amounts will be repaid upon completion of this offering out of the offering proceeds that has been allocated for the payment of offering expenses (other than underwriting commissions) and not to be held in the trust account.
 In the event that offering expenses are less than as set forth in this table, any such amounts will be used for post-closing working capital expenses.
 In the event that the offering expenses are more than as set forth in this table, we may fund such excess with funds not held in the trust account.